Wyndham Rewards Experiences: Lowest-Competition Auctions

 What the data says: the lowest competition we track

 This is where Wyndham stands apart, and it is the reason we think the program is worth a newcomer's attention.
-Across the auctions we have archived (figures as of 2026-06-20, using our trusted-close filter, which excludes no-bid and unverifiable closes):
+Across the auctions we have archived (figures verified as of 2026-07-08, using our trusted-close filter, which excludes no-bid and unverifiable closes):

-That last number is the story.
+That bid-count number is the story.
 Wyndham's roughly 2.4 bids per auction is the lowest of any program in our archive with a meaningful sample.
 For comparison, the next-quietest program we track sits around 3.6 bids, Marriott (the largest hotel program we follow) runs near 20, and the most-contested airline auctions average in the dozens.
 Most Wyndham auctions, in other words, are decided by a small handful of bids, and a real share close with the opening bidder essentially unchallenged.
+If you want the other end of that spectrum, our breakdown of Marriott Bonvoy Moments and the ultra-competitive Delta SkyMiles Experiences shows what a crowded auction market looks like.

 A word on what these figures are and are not.
 We never blend verified winning prices with last-seen bids, because they answer different questions.
 A verified close is a confirmed winning bid after the auction settled.
 A last-seen close is the highest bid we observed before the auction ended, which is a floor, not a confirmed sale price.
 The 275,000 point Wyndham Championship Pro-Am result above is a verified figure; some of the other large Wyndham closes (a couple of Kentucky Derby packages, for instance) are last-seen and should be read as "at least this much," not "sold for exactly this."
 For the full methodology, see our closed-auction data hub, and to see what Wyndham lots have actually cleared at, browse the closed-auction archive.